Real Estate Practices during COVID-19

 B) a Floorplan drawer will make a diagram of your home.
 They will wear a mask at all times.

-C) a Virtual Tour will be done ... which would be EITHER a video walk through of your home where the viewer can watch a video and the camera guides them from room to room.
-OR a "3D Matterport" Tour where the viewer can click and drag on the image and guide themselves visually through a home.
+C) a Virtual Tour will be done ... a video walk through of your home where the viewer can watch a video and the camera guides them from room to room.

 4. A Buyer views the property online, looks at the virtual tour, does a drive by of the property to make sure they like the street.

-5. In order to view the interior of the home in person, the Buyer supplies:
+5. In order to view the interior of the home in person,you can ask the Buyer to supply a pre-approval letter & proof of funds to make sure they are serious.

-6. Seller reviews all the info provided and a tour is scheduled.
-Seller leaves the property during the showing, the Buyers & Buyer's Agent wear a mask and gloves at all times.
+6. The Buyer(s) & Buyer's Agent wear a mask at all times.
 The listing agent will provide booties, so that street shoes do not enter into the house.

 7. The Listing Agent, opens all the doors, turns on all the lights so that buyers don't have to touch anything.
 Buyers view the home.